jackxingkanggao/Covid_Tweet_Analysis/README.md

 # Covid_Tweet_Analysis
-A NLP project analyzing covid-related tweets (topics, sentiments and insights)
+An NLP project analyzing covid-related tweets (topics, sentiments and insights)

+Steps include:
+1. Download COVID-related tweets using Twitter API
+2. Conduct text normolization and cleaning (Remove stopwords, punctuation, and special characters; Stemming; Lemmatization)
+3. Extract topic using two methods (TFIDF along with TruncatedSVD and KMeans; LDA)
+4. Conduct sentiment analysis using JohnSnow Labs package
+5. Discover insights from tweets of each topic